garrandall/popular-music-data/tracks/sexy-can-i-ray-j-yung-berg.md

 Sexy can I
 Yeah, Yeah
-All we wanna know is....
+All we wanna know is...

 Sexy can I, just pardon my manners.